Truck Driving SchoolYour Complete Guide to Starting a Career as a Truck Driver

 You can’t drive a regular car or truck without a valid driver’s license, much less a big rig.
 If you have a valid, current driving license, you could potentially drive a delivery truck while you study for your commercial driver’s license (CDL) or Class A CDL.

 At Roadmaster Drivers School, we’ll teach you how to drive a truck and the regulatory information so you can pass your CDL test and obtain your Class A CDL.
-With continued education, you can also obtain endorsements through your CDL training, which opens up your driving opportunities to tankers, hazmat loads, and school buses in addition to semi-trucks.
-You’ll also have to pass the Federal Motor Carriers Safety Regulations (FMCSR) exam, which includes assessments of your:
+With continued education, you can also get endorsements through your CDL training, which opens up your driving opportunities to tankers, hazmat loads, and school buses, in addition to semi-trucks.
+You’ll also have to pass the Federal Motor Carriers Safety Regulations (FMCSR) exam, which includes testing your knowledge of federal traffic laws.

 While you’re training, you’ll carry a CLP, or Commercial Learner’s Permit, which allows you to obtain real experience driving commercial vehicles in the presence of a licensed CDL driver.